 How long does it take to trek Everest Base Camp?

 The standard course to Everest Base Camp Trekking can be finished in the middle of 12 to 14 days.
-Keeping the standard itinerary of EBC trek, you will be traveling to Lukla air terminal additionally known as Tenzing Hillary Airport from Kathmandu, and afterward observes the standard climbing way through Phakding, Namche Bazaar, Dingboche, Tengboche, all the way up to the headquarters.
+Keeping the standard itinerary of the EBC trek, you will be traveling to the Lukla air terminal additionally known as Tenzing Hillary Airport from Kathmandu, and afterward observes the standard climbing way through Phakding, Namche Bazaar, Dingboche, Tengboche, all the way up to the headquarters.

 The trekking days of EBC can be further extended or shortened in accordance with the available time, and cost you have paid for the trip.
 You can shorten the trip to EBC by Hiking to EBC and fly back to Kathmandu from Everest Base Camp.
-However, the cost of this package can be quite expensive than regular trekking.
+However, the cost of this package can be quite more expensive than regular trekking.

 Apart from regular EBC Trekking, there are many detour options available such as Jiri, Saleri, and Phalpu from where you can do the Everest Base Camp Trekking.
-These trekking trails are explored by very few voyagers and takes longer, however taking a detour for EBC is worth it.
-If you are doing the trip then you will have a walk around other parts of Nepal and staying below Lukla having a chance to witness the underdeveloped countryside and their lifestyle up-close.
-Even from Lukla, there are many trekking options like Gokyo Ri trek, 3 high pass trekking, etc. which can be added to your Everest Base Camp Trek.
+These trekking trails are explored by very few voyagers and take longer, however taking a detour for EBC is worth it.
+If you are doing the trip then you will have a walk around other parts of Nepal and stay below Lukla having a chance to witness the underdeveloped countryside and their lifestyle up-close.
+Even from Lukla, there are many trekking options like the Gokyo Ri trek, 3 high pass trekking, etc. which can be added to your Everest Base Camp Trek.
 Taking a detour for extra adventure is worth a shot – yet depends upon the time you have.

 What fitness level do I require to hike Mount Everest Base Camp?

-Many travelers who wished to explore the Everest Base Camp often seem to ask the same question, “How fit do I have to be to trek Everest Base Camp?”.
+Many travelers who wished to explore Everest Base Camp often seem to ask the same question, “How fit do I have to be to trek Everest Base Camp?”.
 This is one of the most difficult questions to be answered.

 Firstly, before knowing about the fitness level required you need to understand the nature of the EBC trek.
 The Everest Base Camp Trekking is a moderate trekking adventure in Everest Region.
-Being marked as a moderate trekking destination, you don’t require a marathon standard fitness level, however, a basic fitness level is required to enjoy the trip to its full extend.
+Being marked as a moderate trekking destination, you don’t require a marathon standard fitness level, however, a basic fitness level is required to enjoy the trip to its full extent.
 Going through the previous records, many non-trekkers with minimum fitness level has successfully made it up to the base camp and returned to tell the tales.
 Most of the people who have attempted the challenge of reaching up to the Base Camp have never exercised and not even prepared for the trek, and some of them are even smokers – yet they have managed to complete the EBC trek in Nepal without any issues.

 The fitter you are, the better you will enjoy the trip.
-It’s a fact that some of the people can’t even make it halfway to and have to return back from the trip in middle.
-These unfortunate people are mostly young people who tend to walk fast while underestimating the challenge posed by the high-altitude environment and try to cover more land in a single day.
+It’s a fact that some of the people can’t even make it halfway and have to return back from the trip in middle.
+These unfortunate people are mostly young people who tend to walk fast while underestimating the challenge posed by the high-altitude environment and trying to cover more land in a single day.
 This kind of activity poses a serious risk to your life, so it is better to walk slowly.

 A guided trip to the Everest Base Camp is much more efficient and it is seen that about 90 – 95% who sign up for a full guided trip will make it all the way up to EBC.
-A guided trip includes all prepared detailed itineraries including 2 to 3 days’ time between trek for acclimatization.
+A guided trip includes all prepared detailed itineraries including 2 to 3 days’ time between treks for acclimatization.
 Apart from the trip, you will have a guide who is constantly monitoring your health conditions and also the porters who will be carrying your weight.
 All these factors will dramatically increase your chance of successful completion of the Everest Base Camp trek.